LPL Financial Closes Acquisiti - GuruFocus.com

-The business comprises approximately 30 advisors and $4 billion of brokerage and advisory assets
+The business comprises approximately 800 advisors and 85 financial institutions nation-wide serving approximately $40 billion of client assets

 SAN DIEGO, Feb.
-01, 2023 (GLOBE NEWSWIRE) -- LPL Financial LLC (“LPL”) today announced the closing of its acquisition of the Private Client Group business of Boenning & Scattergood, a broker/dealer and registered investment adviser (RIA) headquartered in West Conshohocken, Pa.
-The 108-year-old business will operate under LPL’s Linsco employee advisor affiliation model, which allows the firm to retain its brand and operations, while benefitting from LPL’s integrated advisory and brokerage platform.
-As a result of the transaction, approximately $4 billion of client assets are expected to onboard to LPL’s custodial platform.
+01, 2023 (GLOBE NEWSWIRE) -- LPL Financial Holdings Inc. ( LPLA) (“LPL Financial” or “LPL”) today announced the closing of its acquisition of Financial Resources Group Investment Services (“FRGIS”), an LPL branch office supporting financial institutions and advisors, headquartered in Fort Mill, South Carolina.
+FRGIS comprises approximately 800 advisors and 85 financial institutions nationwide, serving approximately $40 billion of advisory and brokerage assets.
+FRGIS will continue to operate independently within LPL, retaining its brand and leadership team.

-“Providing exceptional service is the core of who we are as a firm, and we have had great success doing that; however, to continue building our firm in a relevant and sustainable way, we needed a partner that would reinforce our commitment to service with industry-leading technology,” said Harold Scattergood Jr., chairman and CEO of Boenning & Scattergood.
-“LPL’s commitment to continuously invest in its platform and operational resources will allow us to further differentiate the experience we offer to our clients, so we can continue to build our firm’s legacy.”
+“We are thrilled to see our long partnership with LPL strengthen in this way,” said Bruce Miller, partner and CEO of FRGIS.
+“We intend to fully leverage LPL’s support to continue to delight our existing clients with unmatched service and to grow the business further by attracting new ones.”

 About LPL Financial